 Of course, you can mix and match a little if you like.
-Try the Debt Avalanche method but split your extra payment in two with half going to your highest-rate loan and the other half to pay off your smallest debt.
+Try the Debt Avalanche method, but split your extra payment in two, with half going to your highest-rate loan and the other half to pay off your smallest debt.

 What not to do when you are overwhelmed by debt

-Just like there are things you should do when you find yourself up to your neck in debt, there things you should also not do.
+Just like there are things you should do when you find yourself up to your neck in debt, there are things you should also not do.
 They may seem like a solution at the moment but can lead to much bigger problems in the future.

 Don’t skip payments

-If you are struggling to make ends meet you may feel that the best option is to just not make your monthly payment on debts.
+If you are struggling to make ends meet, you may feel that the best option is to just not make your monthly payment on debts.
 Don’t do this.

 Instead, call and talk to the debtor.
 They can sometimes offer an extension or allow you to skip one payment – without repercussions.